 Depositing and Withdrawing Funds

 Coinbase and Gemini offer users different ways to fund their accounts.
-Although Coinbase has a more extensive list.
+However, Coinbase has a more extensive list.

 At Gemini, you can only buy your digital assets with a bank transfer.
 You can also make a deposit using any cryptocurrency supported on the exchange.
 Withdrawals are possible using all the same methods.